House of Churchill

 *Most of the families descended from these daughters quarter or quartered Churchill to show their claim to the dukedom, hence the arms of the extant Dukes of Buccleuch through the Montagus and extinct Dukes of Leeds through the Godolphins.
 In the unlikely event that the male line of the Spencers fails the dukedom would pass to the Villiers Earls of Jersey.

-John Churchill, (1650 – 1722) 1st Duke of Marlborough, Marquess of Blandford, 1st Earl of Marlborough, 1st Lord Churchill of Eyemouth, 1st Baron Churchill of Sandridge, Prince of the Holy Roman Empire and Prince of Mindelheim KG.
+- John Churchill, 1st Duke of Marlborough, Marquess of Blandford, 1st Earl of Marlborough, 1st Lord Churchill of Eyemouth, 1st Baron Churchill of Sandridge, Prince of the Holy Roman Empire and Prince of Mindelheim KG (1650 – 1722) On his death the Scottish Lordship of Churchill of Eyemouth and the Principality of the Holy Roman Empire became extinct.

 - William Godolphin, (1700–1731) Marquess of Blandford